 Whilst traditionally it was often accepted that there were only a small number of ‘stable,’ and successful career paths that didn’t require subjects in humanities, let alone the arts; in recent years, the focus in the workplace has shifted.
 Now, more than ever, Businesses are requiring the next generation to be exceptional communicators in the workplace.

-Despite funding cuts in creative subjects, the skills learnt in singing, dancing and acting are being increasingly valued in our children’s development.
+Despite funding cuts in creative subjects, the skills learned in singing, dancing and acting are being increasingly valued in our children’s development.
 Performance classes are not only engaging and fun for children, but also help our children acquire key life skills such as discipline and perseverance; helping them to succeed later on in life.

 Here are five reasons I believe the Performing Arts really do play a crucial part in our children’s education both on and off the stage.